 Want to help provide teachers with classroom funds so they can purchase school supplies for their students?
 Make a tax-deductible donation to help teachers and their students get the learning tools they need.

-How much do teachers spend on school supplies?
+How much do teachers spend on school supplies in 2023?
 What do they purchase?
-Read our 2021 Teacher Spending Survey of 5,400 U.S. teachers for more teaching statistics.
+Read our 2023 Teacher Spending Survey of 3,200 U.S. teachers for more teaching statistics.